dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 > [!NOTE]
 > **Parameter Ordering**
-> When passing multiple `SqlParameter`s, the ordering in the SQL string must match the order of the parameters in the stored procedure's definition.
-Failing to do this can result in type conversion exceptions or unexpected behavior when the procedure is executed because Entity Framework Core will apply the order of the `SqlParameter[]` array literally and will not reorder them to match the order defined in the stored procedure's definition.
-This behavior is not typical of stored procedures when using named parameters and is seemingly specific to `FromSql()`.
+> Entity Framework Core passes parameters based on the order of the `SqlParameter[]` array.
+When passing multiple `SqlParameter`s, the ordering in the SQL string must match the order of the parameters in the stored procedure's definition.
+Failure to do this may result in type conversion exceptions and/or unexpected behavior when the procedure is executed.

 ## Composing with LINQ